tom-alder/tom-alder/README.md

 👨‍💻 </b> Strategy & business operations manager @ Atlassian, making products like Jira, Bitbucket, and Compass grow.

+🚀 Breaking down the strategy playbooks and growth hacks behind the world's greatest companies in my newsletter <a href=https://www.strategybreakdowns.com> Strategy Breakdowns</a>

-✏️ Writing about strategy, product, SaaS, big tech, startups, creator economy, fintech, and web3 on <a href=https://www.linkedin.com/in/tom-alder/> LinkedIn</a> and <a href=https://twitter.com/tomaldertweets/> Twitter</a>.
+✏️ Writing about strategy, product, SaaS, big tech, startups, creator economy, and growth on <a href=https://www.linkedin.com/in/tom-alder/> LinkedIn</a> and <a href=https://twitter.com/tomaldertweets/> Twitter</a>.

 🌱 Learning front-end web development through <a href=https://www.theodinproject.com/>The Odin Project</a>.